AusDTO/gov-au-content-guide/writing-for-the-web.md

 Writing for the web is different to writing for print.

-Content must be user-focused, readable (scannable) and accessible across all devices.
+Content must be user-focused, readable (and scannable) and accessible across all devices.

 Much has been written on this topic and can be researched on the web.